This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Examples of Birth Complications that May Lead to Cerebral Palsy

 Experiencing any one of these complications does not necessarily mean that a child will end up with cerebral palsy.
 They put these babies at an increased risk for cerebral palsy because they may result in damage to the brain.
 This can happen because the complication reduces or cuts off oxygen to the baby’s brain or because it causes physical trauma and damage to the brain.
+Not all complications are the result of medical malpractice.
+The American Academy of Pediatrics/American College of Obstetricians and Gynecologists Task Force on Neonatal Encephalopathy have identified a number of criteria that must be met to reliably indicate if damage occurred near labor and delivery.
 Some of the possible birth complications that may have these repercussions include:

 - Premature labor and delivery.
 A preterm baby is one that is born too early before the complete gestation period has finished.
 This can be a problem in a number of ways because the child was not fully developed yet and may struggle to survive outside the womb.
-A premature baby may be at risk for cerebral palsy because early delivery can cause brain damage, low birth weight, respiratory problems, and other factors that may trigger the damage that leads to the condition.
+A premature baby may be at risk for cerebral palsy because early delivery can may lead to brain damage from bleeding, low blood pressure, infection, low birth weight, respiratory problems, and other factors that may increase risks for the condition.

 - Umbilical cord complications.
 A number of complications that occur with the umbilical cord put a baby at risk for cerebral palsy because it is the cord that provides the fetus with blood and oxygen from the mother.
 If this supply is cut off the baby can asphyxiate and end up with brain damage.
 Potential complications include the umbilical cord wrapping around the baby’s neck and a constricted umbilical cord.